Health & Wellness

 This cancer doesn’t always present symptoms in our pups, so learning about what it is and what to expect will help you and your pet in the long run.

 Hemangiosarcoma is an aggressive, malignant cancer that affects the cells from the blood vessels’ lining.
-It can cause tumors throughout a dog’s body, including on the spleen, liver, heart and skin, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+It can cause tumors throughout a dog’s body, including on the spleen, liver, heart and skin, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 Hemangiosarcoma symptoms in dogs